osc-vitap/Awesome-OSC/tech-cast.md

 ### GraphQL

 GraphQL is an open source data query and manipualtion language for APIs and a runtime for fulfilling queries with existing data.
 It provides the users with features to define the structure of the data that they get as a response from the server which helps in preventing data loss and makes the response faster as only the required data is sent to the client from the server.
 For more information on GraphQL visit the following page - https://graphql.org/

+You can watch the episode here - https://youtu.be/kvMUNlqp44s